-To apply, please include a CV and a cover letter describing your previous work and career goals, putative starting date and the contact information for three references to firstname.lastname@example.org.
-Thomas Jefferson University is an is an Equal Opportunity Employer.
+To apply, please include a CV and a cover letter describing your previous work and career goals, a putative starting date, and the contact information for three references to firstname.lastname@example.org.
+Tulane University is an Equal Opportunity Employer.